glennj/exercism.io/javascript/lucky-numbers/README.md

 This months' lucky numbers should be numbers that are palindromes.
 Palindromic numbers remain the same when the digits are reversed.

-Implement the new `luckyNumber` function that accepts a number as parameter.
+Implement the new `luckyNumber` function that accepts a number as a parameter.
 The function should return `true` if the number is a palindrome and `false` otherwise.
 The input number will always be a positive integer.